battlecode/battlecode-scaffold-2017/README.md

 This task takes several paramters: `teamA`, `teamB`, and `maps`.
 These can be specified on command line with `gradle run -PteamA=<team A> -PteamB=<team B> -Pmaps=<maps>`.

 `teamA` and `teamB` correspond to the packages containing teams A and B, respectively. `maps` should be set to a comma-separated list of maps.
 If you are unsure as to what format to use for entering, refer to the output of `gradle listMaps listPlayers`.

-### Playing Back from a File

-If you have a match file that you'd like to play back (i.e., from running a match in headless mode) you can play this back using the client.

-These match files have the extension `bc17`.
-You can also play back scrimmage match files that are downloaded from the website.

-### Match Sets

-This year, each match between two teams consists of a set of games.
-To run multiple games in a match, use the add and remove buttons below the map dropdown box to add maps to the list.
-A game will be played on each map in the list, in order.
-If you don't add any maps, the match will consist of one game, on the map selected in the dropdown box.

 ## Debugging your Player